 As highlighted previously, the Council continue to invest significant amounts into the capital programme generating assets such as roads, schools, housing, regeneration properties and many more.
-The graph below sets out the expected repayment of this debt aswell as the asset value generated.
+The graph below sets out the expected repayment of this debt.

-The graph includes three key lines in reference to debt;
+The graph includes four key parts in reference to debt;

-- Capital financing requirement (CFR) A technical calculation of historic capital expenditure less that already paid for, required to arrive at the annual level of debt repayment. - External debt this is the actual amount borrowed with third parties.
-The difference between CFR and external debt is referred to as internal borrowing. - Net indebtedness this is external debt less treasury (i.e. liquid) investment balances.
-It is important that these are considered together as treasury investments could be used to repay external debt.
+• CFR (Capital financing requirement) - A technical calculation of historic capital expenditure less that already paid for, required to arrive at the annual level of debt repayment.

+- Existing Loan Debt this is the actual amount currently borrowed with third parties. - Net Indebtedness (Net Loans Requirement) this is external debt less treasury (i.e. liquid) investment balances.
+It is important that these are considered together as treasury investments could be used to repay external debt. - Liability Benchmark Net loans requirement plus a liquidity buffer held for daily treasury management.